Tom-Nagy/boutique-ado/DEPLOYMENT.md

     * using HTTPS
     * using SSH key
     * using GitHub CLI
-4. Choose an option and copy the link given.
+4. Choose HTTPS option and copy the link given.
 5. Change the current working directory to the location where you want the cloned directory.
 6. Open your IDE and in the CLI type : ```git clone``` and paste the link copied on step 4.
     * ```$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY```
-7. Press **Enter** to create your local clone.
+7. Press **Enter** and your local clone will be created.

 For further information please go to [Cloning a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-using-the-command-line).